bazooka-ci/bazooka/parser/README.md

-Bazooka-parser is a component of the Bazooka project
+parser is a component of the Bazooka project

 It is an autonomous Docker container used to convert a bazooka configuration file to one or more Dockerfile